 Related Topics

 Does your organization have a great story to tell?
-One of the best ways to tell it is through a personal story of an older adult you serve.
+One of the best ways to tell it is through an older adult’s personal story.

 Putting a face on your work helps people connect with your organization and quickly grasp the impact you have.
 Stories can be a powerful way to gain the attention of potential participants, funders, legislators, and partners.

-But what makes a good story and how do you use them?
-Here are 10 tips to help you get started:
+But what makes a good story, and what’s the best way to use them?
+These 10 tips can help you get started:

 1. Decide what you want to accomplish.